-Most of us are already familiar with two more famous compounds of cannabis: CBD and THC.
-While these two cannabinoids are useful, other cannabinoids have much to offer.
-CBC is one of those cannabinoids that still hasn’t been discussed much.
-This article on CBC vs CBD compares two cannabis compounds, the similarities they share, and the differences they have.
+CBC, or cannabichromene, is one of many cannabinoids that still hasn’t hit the limelight.
+Let’s compare these two cannabis compounds, the similarities they share, and the differences they have.
 While cannabinoids may look similar from the outside looking in, there are, in fact, a lot of differences.

 Potential Benefits Of CBC | CBC vs CBD

 The cannabis Sativa plant is full of useful cannabinoids, and existing chemical research proves this claim.
 When talking about CBC vs CBD, scientists have discovered CBC’s potential value and have identified a few potential benefits of this cannabinoid.
-Some of these potential benefits are:

-CBC For Neurological Health
+Studies on CBC For Neurological Health

-CBC With Analgesic Benefits
+CBC May Possess Analgesic Benefits

 CBC, in initial research, has shown that it has a higher chance of interacting with the nervous system’s TRPV1 receptors than CBD.
+It also interacts with the CB2 receptor.
 Based on this research, CBC came about as an effective analgesic.

 CBC Vs CBD | What is the Difference?

-Bottom Line on CBC vs CBD
+Wrapping Up | CBC vs CBD

 National Institutes of Health: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3165955/